Camp Pride Korea, a Korean Culture Camp

 What is the purpose of Camp Pride Korea?

-- Have fun and build relationships with other Korean adoptees and their siblings
+Have fun and build relationships with other Korean-American children and their siblings touched by adoption.

-- Develop awareness, understanding, and appreciation of Korean culture
+Develop awareness, understanding, and appreciation of the Korean culture.

-- To enhance self-esteem as a member of an adoptive family
+To enhance self-esteem and pride as a member of a Korean adoptive family.

 What would my child do at camp?

-Traditionally, when we are not in a pandemic, Camp Pride looks like this.
-For five days children ages Pre K to 12th grade are together with other Korean adoptees and their families learning about the culture by preparing food and dining on a different traditional Korean lunch prepared onsite daily serving some of the most popular dishes.
+For five days children ages Pre K to 8th grade are together with other Korean-American children and their families learning about the culture by preparing traditional Korean dishes, exploring the arts and legends of the culture.
 The children create a daily art project often reflective of the Lunar New Year zodiac signs and many other key elements of the culture.
 Children have their choice of attending daily fan dancing or tae kwon do classes.
-Older children also learn to play traditional Korean drums.
+Children also learn to play traditional Korean drums and paint Korean calligraphy.
 They are provided tools to learn key phrases and the Korean alphabet, while listening to traditional stories and fables handed down for generations by our beloved storyteller.
-High-school aged campers attend a variety of community and Korean related field-trips that culminate with an overnight sleepover.
-At the end of camp children present their projects, dances, and performances to parents.
-Together the campers and parent learn and find comaraderie from this larger community of fellow Korean adoptee families.

 How is Camp Pride Korea managed and operated?

 Camp is run by parent volunteers under the direction of the steering committee and the coordinators.
-Parents will find volunteering a valuable experience – learning about Korea including food, art, culture and traditions, experiencing the Korean community with other parents and opportunities to escort high-schooler field-trips, etc. An additional stipend will be granted to the steering committee, coordinators, teachers, and other volunteers.
-All volunteers will receive a Camp shirt for volunteering five days.
-Additional shirts may be purchased.
+Parents will find volunteering a valuable experience – learning about Korea including food, art, culture and traditions, experiencing the Korean community with other parents.
+All campers will receive a camp shirt.